DVA490-474-Project-Course/robot-controller-interface/README.md

 -----------------------

 ### Prerequisites
-On Ubuntu and other Debian derivatives, the dependencies can be installed with:
+On Ubuntu and other Debian derivatives, CMake can be installed with:
 ```
-sudo apt install build-essential cmake libprotobuf-dev protobuf-compiler
+sudo apt install build-essential cmake
 ```

 For ros2 humble see: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html